kyma-project/kyma/components/binding/README.md

 ## Overview

-Kyma Binding is a component that allows injecting values from Secret/ConfigMap to the resources which have a Pod template underneath. (e.g. Deployment)
+Kyma Binding is a component that allows you to inject values from a Secret or ConfigMap to the resources such as Deployment, which have a Pod template underneath.

+## Prerequisites

+- Helm in version 3.0 or higher
+- Kubernetes in version 1.16 or higher

 ## Installation

-To install the Kyma Binding component to your cluster use Helm in version >= 3.0
+To install the Kyma Binding component on your cluster, run:

 ```bash
 helm install binding ./charts/binding --wait